gary-archer/oauth.apisample.nodejs/README.md

 ## Run a Basic Load Test

-To run a basic load test, stop the API and Wiremock if running, then run this command:
+To run a basic load test that calls the API's HTTPS endpoints, run this command:

 ```bash
 npm run loadtest